-The January meeting of the International Dark-sky Association will be held at 6:30 pm on Wednesday, Jan.
+The January meeting of the International Dark-sky Association was held at 6:30 pm on Wednesday, Jan.
 23, 2019 at Allegheny Observatory in Riverview Park.

 (Notice of upcoming IDAPgh.org meetings will be announced in the monthly PghConstellation.com newsletter.
 Sign up on the website.)